 Emphasize the benefits of planning ahead

 Key to the legacy-planning process is communicating your wishes to your family.
 One potential way to start that conversation is to bring up a personal story — perhaps the loved one of someone you know recently became gravely ill, causing upheaval in a family that was unprepared, suggests Hutchins.
-"You could follow the story with, 'That made me start thinking about what would happen in our family.
-Here's how I would like to see us handle it,'" she adds.
-"You might start by telling young adult children that you have a will, and that you've designated people you trust as your powers of attorney until your children are ready to assume those roles.
-Over time, you can share more details of your wishes and increase the depth of the conversation."
+“You could follow the story with ‘That made me start thinking about what would happen in our family.
+Here's how I would like to see us handle it,’” she adds.
+“You might start by telling young adult children that you have a will, and that you've designated people you trust as your powers of attorney until your children are ready to assume those roles.
+Over time, you can share more details of your wishes and increase the depth of the conversation.”

 “Start the conversation by bringing up a story about someone who became ill, causing upheaval in the family.
 You can say, ‘That made me start thinking about what would happen in our family.
 Here’s how I would like to see us handle it.’”

-When it comes to your health care, it can also help to focus the initial conversation on your personal wishes — not on the assets needed to pay for long-term care, advises Wesley.
-Talk about how your durable power of attorney for health care and your advance health-care directive will reduce the need for your loved ones to make tough medical decisions during what will undoubtedly be a difficult and very emotional time for them.
+When it comes to your healthcare, it also can help to focus the initial conversation on your personal wishes — not on the assets needed to pay for long-term care, advises Wesley.
+Talk about how your durable power of attorney for healthcare and your advance healthcare directive will reduce the need for your loved ones to make tough medical decisions during what will undoubtedly be a difficult and very emotional time for them.

 Call in the experts when you’re ready

-"At some point, you'll want to address whether you've done the necessary financial planning to cover the costs of receiving extra medical care should you need it," Wesley says.
-"Often, inviting a financial professional to join the conversation can help."
-He or she can provide the entire family with a reality check on the cost of long-term care, which most people underestimate or incorrectly assume will be covered by Medicare, Hutchins adds.
-You could also get useful perspective on legacy planning as a whole, including ways you might use trust or life insurance strategies to help minimize taxes and manage assets for your loved ones.
+“At some point, you’ll want to address whether you’ve done the necessary financial planning to cover the costs of receiving extra medical care should you need it,” Wesley says.
+“Often, inviting a financial professional to join the conversation can help.”
+They can provide the entire family with a reality check on the cost of long-term care, which most people underestimate or incorrectly assume will be covered by Medicare, Hutchins adds.
+You also could get useful perspective on legacy planning as a whole, including ways you might use trust or life insurance strategies to help minimize taxes and manage assets for your loved ones.